horietakehiro/NstPlaycloud/README.md

 # NstPlaycloud
 NstPlaycloud provides you a playground on your web browser, where you can try [Neural Style Transfer](https://www.tensorflow.org/tutorials/generative/style_transfer) with any images you like.
-NstPlaycloud is designed to be deployed on AWS.
+NstPlaycloud can be deployed either as docker-compose stack(local dev environment), or as AWS CloudFormation stack(product environment).

 ## Prerequirement(AWS Resources)
 - Route53 Domain